arifulislamat/space-shooter-aliens-attack/README.md

 # space-shooter-aliens-attack
-I have developed this game a long time ago, i thought it a good idea to make it opensource, maybe newcomers find it interesting.
+I have developed this game a long time ago, i thought it is a good idea to make it opensource, maybe newcomers find it interesting.

 # Desktop build guide
 - Install Construct 2 ( look at engine dir)